MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-windows-themes.md

 );
 ```

-After passing `hWnd` (the handle to the window you want to change) as your first parameter, you need to pass in `DWMA_USE_IMMERSIVE_DARK_MODE` as the `dwAttribute` parameter.
+After passing `hWnd` (the handle to the window you want to change) as your first parameter, you need to pass in `DWMWA_USE_IMMERSIVE_DARK_MODE` as the `dwAttribute` parameter.
 This is a constant in the DWM API that lets the Windows frame be drawn in Dark mode colors when the Dark mode system setting is enabled.
-If you switch to Light mode, you will have to change `DWMA_USE_IMMERSIVE_DARK_MODE` from 20 to 0 for the title bar to be drawn in light mode colors.
+If you switch to Light mode, you will have to change `DWMWA_USE_IMMERSIVE_DARK_MODE` from 20 to 0 for the title bar to be drawn in light mode colors.

 The `pvAttribute` parameter points to a value of type `BOOL` (which is why you made the `BOOL` value earlier).
 You need `pvAttribute` to be `TRUE` to honor Dark mode for the window.
 If `pvAttribute` is `FALSE`, the window will use Light Mode.